 FINAL WORDS: This completes a round of twelve postures of Sun Salutation or the 12 steps of Surya Namaskar.
 To savor the extreme benefits of this holistic package of 12 steps, you need to complete the twelve steps of Surya Namaskar dividing it into two sections, once you need to perform the round by starting with your right leg then in the second round you can start the asana of Surya Namaskar with your left.

 When it comes to Surya Namaskar Mantras, you may chant the mantra associated with each step comprising the twelve steps of Surya Namaskar, pronouncing them correctly.
-Chanting mantra can add up to the physical benefits of Surya Namaskar, chanting Surya Namaskar mantras can bring immense peace and harmony in body, soul, and mind.
+Chanting mantras can add up to the physical benefits, chanting Surya Namaskar mantras can bring immense peace and harmony to the body, mind, and soul.

 The breath control while mantra chanting balances the overall body giving a bliss of spirituality to the soul.
 The sun salutation mantras depict the different energies of the sun, rhyming the mantras along with Surya Namaskar practice makes the solar cycle blend into the physical cycle giving you all the powers of the Sun.

-Learn the ethnic art of yoga from the Best Yoga School In Rishikesh, Haritha Yogshala.
-Besides Yoga, Haritha Yogshala offers great Healing Courses to rejuvenate your soul.
+Learn the ethnic art of yoga from the Best Yoga school in Rishikesh, Besides Yoga, Haritha Yogshala offers great Healing Courses to rejuvenate your soul.
 Explore the benefits of one of the best healing techniques Haritha delivers, the Sound Healing Teacher Training Course.
-Join the 12 Days Sound Healing Teacher Training Course at Haritha Yogshala to become a professional sounder worldwide.
+Join the 12 Days Sound healing course in India at Haritha Yogshala to become a professional sound healer.